Bash Shortcuts I Use Every Day

 History Shortcuts

-History shortcuts allow you to access and reuse previous commands that you have typed in bash.
-They can help you search, recall, edit, or run commands from your history.
-Here are some of the history shortcuts that you can use.
+History shortcuts let you access and reuse previous commands you've typed in bash.
+They help you search, recall, edit, or run commands from your history.

 ShortcutDescription